 GPO often catalogs publications as part of projects, which may result in high volumes of records for similar publications in short periods of time.
 See the LSCM Library Technical Services Information Portal: Cataloging/Metadata Initiatives for more information about current projects.

 GPO catalog records for publications distributed to depository libraries typically contain an item number in MARC Field 074.
-Item numbers are not included in records for distributed publications in the following situations:
+Item numbers are also used in records for online format resources when they are in the scope of the FDLP.

 - Tangible publications distributed prior to the implementation of the item number system, circa 1940.